Aga Khan Foundation

 Geographical Distribution of Grant Activities in Developing Countries

-The AKDN has a presence in the following developing countries, applying the regional framework of the Terra Viva Grants Directory.
+The AKF has a presence in the following developing countries, applying the regional framework of the Terra Viva Grants Directory.

 The AKDN is chaired by His Highness the Aga Khan, the 49th hereditary Imam (spiritual leader) of the Shia Ismaili Muslims.